Springe direkt zu Inhalt

 Additional Classes at the University of Potsdam

-This Semester, there are are some classes at the University of Potsdam that our students can also attend.
-These courses cannot be registered on Campus Management, instead, at the end of the semester, please get a participation certificate signed, and come to our office hours.
+This semester, there are are some classes at the University of Potsdam that our students can also attend.
+These courses cannot be registered on Campus Management.
+Instead, at the end of the semester, please get a participation certificate signed, and come to our office hours.
 The classes can be credited for the modules listed below after consultation with the program coordinator.

 M4, M5, M9